kylemiller13/marios_food/README.md

 ## Technologies Used

 * Ruby-on-Rails
-* Ruby Gems: Rspec, Pry, Capybara, Faker, shoulda-matchers
+* Ruby Gems: Rspec, Pry, Capybara, Faker, shoulda-matchers, Devise
 * HTML
 * Postgres
 * PSQL

 ## Description:
-_This application was created to demonstrate my understanding of one-to-many relationship between Products and Reviews using scopes, validations, callbacks, seeding, and flash messages._
+_This application was created to demonstrate my understanding of one-to-many relationship between Products and Reviews using authentication, scopes, validations, callbacks, seeding, and flash messages._

 ## Setup/Installation Requirements for Windows